Oksol79/Data-Analytics-with-SQL-and-BigQuery/README.md

 - [Contact](#contact)

 ## Projects
 The project focused on analyzing e-commerce data within BigQuery using a dedicated database.
-The project developed a large number of SQL queries that were used to obtain new data sets, calculate basic metrics by account, etc. To demonstrate skills, various SQL operators were used to create queries, including CASE WHEN, views, CTE, UNION, and others.
+The project developed a large number of SQL queries to obtain new datasets, calculate basic metrics by account, etc. To demonstrate skills, various SQL operators were used to create queries, including CASE WHEN, views, CTE, UNION, and others.
 Diagram of relationships between tables in the database shown in Fig. 1.

 <img width="1613" height="1080" alt="DB_diagram" src="https://github.com/user-attachments/assets/ec1cba86-6422-4585-b6ef-639c3ff4783f" />